Tong Xu

 George Mason University

-• Designed student lab contents involving data structure and leaded the whole lab recitation
+• Designed student lab contents involving data structure, led weekly lab recitations and office hours

 H2X Lab Logo